5ony/OBSWebSocketAHK/README.md

 | 2     | CLOSING    | The connection is in the process of closing.             |
 | 3     | CLOSED     | The connection is closed or couldn't be opened.          |

+### DebugConsole()

+Shows a console where every sent and received messages will be shown.
+Skips basic connection messages.

 ---